plscallMeAlex/Database/Lectures/Logical Database Model.md

 >group of 2 person on NoSQL product compare to SQL.
 After exam midterm.

 ## "Relation in the database area is data rows without the heading.
 (Data rows excluding the table structure)"
-A relation is a subset of the cartesian product of domains.
+A relation is a subset of the cartesian product of domains (in mathematic area).
 - **Domain mean a finite set of permitted values**
 - **The cartesian product mean the concatenation (combination) of all possible domain.**